calculix/cae/README.md

 # What's new

++ Weight of the distribution reduced by ~90 MB.

 + Now help on CalculiX keywords is opened in the default web browser.
 Embeded QWebEngineView was removed.
-It led to relatively lightweight distribution (203 MB -> 123 MB).

 + Improved communication between windows.